rust-lang/book/src/ch05-02-example-structs.md

 error[E0277]: the trait bound `Rectangle: std::fmt::Display` is not satisfied
 ```

-The `println!` macro can do many kinds of formatting, and by default, curly
+The `println!` macro can do many kinds of formatting, and by default, the curly
 brackets tell `println!` to use formatting known as `Display`: output intended
 for direct end user consumption.
 The primitive types we’ve seen so far
 implement `Display` by default, because there’s only one way you’d want to show